ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 Mailbox listeners no longer required by guice will still need to be instanciable (even with empty content).
 They will be considered as additional listener thus requiring explicit admin unconfiguration, which will be mentioned in the related upgrade instructions.
 Read notes about [rolling upgrade scenarii](#rolling-upgrade-scenari).

+[Deploying a new custom listener](#deploying-a-new-custom-listener) also describes how to deploy new custom listeners.

 ## Notes